 - A reminder and storage mechanism for birthdays and anniversaries and the cards I want to send out for them.

-- Storing important meeting information.
+- Secure storage for important meeting information.

 - Irregular to-do’s and the items I need to complete them.